10 Common Birds in Ontario- How to Attract & Food

 They are well known for being extremely talkative birds, using various calls and sounds to communicate.
 Blue jays are common birds in southern Ontario.

-The American robin is the national bird of Canada.
-It has red breasts, a white belly, and a darkish head with a white throat and chin.
-Its legs are bright orange, and its tail is black.
+The American robin has red breasts, a white belly, and a darkish head with a white throat, chin, and black tail.

 They mostly eat earthworms, beetles, and caterpillars.
 But in winter, they eat fruits and berries.